fjbarrg/industry-crawler/README.md

 ]
 ```

-Search for any industries that resemble the following: "nonclassifiable est"
+Search for any industries that resemble the following: "no classifiable"

 ```text